The price of carbon, a lever for accelerating decarbonization.

 The 5 recommendations of the Institut Montaigne to facilitate the implementation of an internal carbon price.

-4. The European Commission's work on carbon tax and pricing is worth watching and studying.
-This is a key topic on the European agenda, as evidenced by the upcoming implementation of the world's first border carbon tax.
+- The European Commission's work on the carbon tax and price should be monitored and studied.
+This is a key issue on the European agenda, as evidenced by the upcoming entry into force of the CBAM, the world's first carbon border tax.

 Some concrete examples of internal carbon pricing for inspiration.